mtnvencenzo/cezzis-pycore/.github/CONTRIBUTING.md

 # 🐍 Contributing to Cezzis PyCore

 Thank you for your interest in contributing to Cezzis PyCore!
-This repository contains Python packages for distributed systems and data streaming, with a focus on Kafka integration and message processing.
+This repository contains Python packages for distributed systems.
 We welcome contributions that help improve package functionality, performance, testing, and documentation.

 ## 📋 Table of Contents